Rick Elzinga: 250 Career

 Elzinga was eventually welcomed back into the Yamaha fold for the 2022 European Motocross Championship, re-joining the official EMX250 team now in the hands of the Hutten Metaal squad.
 This would end up being a highly successful partnership, with him taking four overall wins and five race wins along the way.
-He made four wildcard starts in the MX2 class of the 2022 FIM Motocross World Championship alongside this, making his debut in Trentino and scoring two seventh place finishes as his best results across those appearances.
+He made four wildcard starts in the MX2 class of the 2022 FIM Motocross World Championship alongside this, making his debut in Trentino and scoring two seventh-place finishes as his best results across those appearances.
 Domestically, he would go on to win the 2022 Dutch Masters of Motocross in the MX2 class.
 After his title winning season, Elzinga was signed by the Monster Energy Yamaha Factory MX2 Team for a full-time campaign in the 2023 FIM Motocross World Championship.
 He showed good speed throughout the season and consistently placed within the top-ten.
 Third place in the first race in Sweden was the highlight of the season, as he finished tenth in the final standings despite missing two rounds with a collarbone injury.

 The 2024 FIM Motocross World Championship saw Elzinga achieve his first two overall podiums in the MX2 class.
 The first of these came in the deep mud at the Portuguese round whilst the second came at the Belgian round in Lommel.
 Elzinga was leading the second race at the Lommel round and looked to be on course for his first race win until a bike issue saw him drop back.
 After missing the final round of the season due to injury, he finished seventh in the final standings.
 This was coupled with him winning the 250 class of the 2024 Dutch Masters of Motocross, his second domestic title in this category.
 The start to Elzinga's 2025 FIM Motocross World Championship was impacted by a broken elbow sustained prior to the start of the season.
 He lined up despite this and faced further injury problems throughout the year, causing him to miss three rounds.
 These struggles saw him fail to land on the overall podium, with a third in the final race of the year being his best race result.

+450 Career

+Due to aging out of the MX2 class, Elzinga needed to move to the MXGP class from 2026 onwards.
+He signed for the Team Beta MRT Racing squad for his debut campaign in the class.